Kirkpatrick Model: Four Levels of Training Evaluation

 The post-training evaluations provide an in-depth understanding of the value learners recieve from the training, its impact, its effectiveness on different cohorts of learners across the organization, and its ability to adapt to different learning styles.

 - Set aside extra time at the end of training for learners to fill out the survey.

 - Pay attention to verbal responses given during training.

 - Reiterate the need for honesty in answers – you don’t need learners to give polite responses rather their true opinions.

 Let’s consider a real-life scenario where training evaluation would be necessary.

-A small sales company rolled out a new CRM platform for its sales reps to drive sales productivity and eliminate manual tasks.
-To get the maximum return on their investment, the company needs to provide CRM training to the sales reps to teach them how to use the platform to its full potential.
+A small sales company rolled out a new CRM platform for sales reps to drive sales productivity and eliminate manual tasks.
+To get the maximum return on their investment, the company must provide CRM training to the sales reps to teach them how to use the platform to its full potential.

 The company hires a trainer to host the first CRM training session for one-hour.
 The objective of the session is to teach the sales reps how to create opportunities in CRM and start migrating from spreadsheets to the new CRM.
 The instructor puts in their best effort to provide a comprehensive training experience for the learners.